devhawk/blog-posts/Posts/20071210-1440-practical-parsing-in-f/json-content.md

 really desperate, [drop me a line](mailto:harry@devhawk.net) and I’ll see what I can do.

-Update – Almost forgot, if you’re going to follow along at home, I’m using the [latest version of F\#, v1.9.3.7](http://research.microsoft.com/research/downloads/Details/e8478d6b-49c0-4750-80eb-0e424d1631a3/Details.aspx).
+**Update**: Almost forgot, if you’re going to follow along at home, I’m using the [latest version of F\#, v1.9.3.7](http://research.microsoft.com/research/downloads/Details/e8478d6b-49c0-4750-80eb-0e424d1631a3/Details.aspx).
 Note, the [F\# Downloads